darren-m-kim/pan/readme.md

 select 'localhost'
 enter port 9000
 shadow.user> (shadow/repl :app)
 # Naming Convention
 * Use :as but not :refer.
-* Abbreviate external libs but not internal namespaces.
+* Abbreviate evey imported ns into one letter alphabet.